Crinan Canal: History

 The canal company, headed by the Duke of Argyll, had to seek help from the government, who asked Thomas Telford to assess the problems.
 He suggested improvements to the locks, and some parts of the canal were redesigned including the swing bridges which were replaced in cast iron in 1816.
 The government paid for the work but the canal company lost control and it was handed to the Caledonian Canal Commissioners.

 Queen Victoria travelled along the canal to Crinan during a holiday in the Scottish Highlands in 1847.
 She was greeted at Ardrishaig and her boat was towed by four horses, two of which were ridden by postilions in royal livery.
 At Crinan she boarded the royal yacht Victoria and Albert.
 Her journey made the canal a tourist attraction and gave the canal an added purpose.
-Passenger steamer companies operating out of Glasgow advertised the canal as the "Royal route" and by the late 1850s more than 40,000 passengers passed through Ardrishaig each year and were met by steamers to Oban at Crinan.
+Passenger steamer companies operating out of Glasgow advertised the canal as the "Royal route" and by 1857 more than 44,000 passengers passed through Ardrishaig each year and were met by steamers to Oban at Crinan.